Epitech/dump/CONTRIBUTING.md

 * Search for an open or closed Merge Request that relates to your submission.
 You don't want to duplicate effort.
+* Fork the project and clone it locally
 * Make your changes in a new git branch:

     ```shell